 Costa Rica Service Learning Program Tuition Costs

-Program Tuition for this 8-day Service Learning itinerary is $1,625 per student for a minimum of 8 participants.
-Group’s maximum participants is 16 students with 2 host teachers.
-With 8 fully-paying participants, one host teachers’ program tuition will be covered by Costa Rica Explorations.
+Program Tuition for this 8-day Service Learning itinerary is $1,870 per student for a minimum of 8 participants.
+The Group’s maximum number of participants is 16 students with 2 host teachers.
+With 8 fully-paying participants, one host teacher’s program tuition will be covered by Costa Rica Explorations.

 Based on the group’s goals and budget, we offer varying lengths of our Service Learning Itinerary.
 We pride ourselves on customizing our itineraries to meet the needs of the group; therefore, please let us know how we can modify our itinerary to your liking.

 We can offer alternative housing such as in a local hotel and/or shared living space.
-Please inquire if this is a need of your group as the tuition price will change.
+Please inquire if this is a need for your group as the tuition price will change.

 Options to Extend Service Learning Experience: